Bogdanp/molten/docs/source/guide.rst

 Once you've done that, if you open http://127.0.0.1:8000/_docs in your web browser, you should be able to interact with your API.
-The only issue is the OpenAPI stuff doesn't know how to make authorized requests against our API yet.
-To teach it how, we can register a security scheme with the |OpenAPIHandler|:
+The only issue is the OpenAPI stuff doesn't know how to make authorized requests against your API yet.
+To teach it how, you can register a security scheme with the |OpenAPIHandler|:

 .. code-block:: python